Blog | Little Journey

 • 20% of children prefer to learn through videos.

 There is no one-size-fits-all approach.
-That’s why we take a toolbox approach, offering a selection of resources that families can pick and choose from when they need them.
-Our patient engagement platform can be configured for:
+That’s why we take a toolbox approach with Trial Flow, offering a selection of resources that families can pick and choose from when they need them.
+Our patient support delivery platform can be configured for:

-• Individual research sites and medical procedures with the trial protocol
+• Trial protocol i.e. tailored to different research sites and medical procedures

-• Mixed-media content: video, print, interactive quizzes and games, checklists, etc.
+• Mixed-media content: video, articles, checklists, interactive activities, etc.

 • Progression through the trial

-To learn more about our flexible platform book a capabilities call.
+To learn more about Trial Flow's flexibility book a capabilities call.

 2) Support at every trial stage, not just during treatment